 Click the Apple logo and choose > Software Update

 To turn off, make sure there is no check mark in (Automatically keep my Mac up-to-date).
 To turn it on, just make sure there is a tick in that box.

 Close the window using the red button, top-left corner of the software update window and you are done.

 Updating your Mac

-The same process is used to update your Mac, but at step 3, click the update now button, but before you do, you should make sure you have a back up.
+The same process is used to update your Mac, but at step 3, click the update now button, but before you do, make sure you have a backup.